MNMdiagnostics/nextflow-k8s-operator/README.md

 bin/manager
 ```

 The controller's execution log will be visible in the terminal.

+If you experience connection problems after fresh installation of kubernetes and NeKO, rebooting the machine may help.

 ### Service accounts